sameetakumavat/Advanced_RAG/README.md

-# Advanced RAG System
+# Smart Document Assistant

-A Retrieval-Augmented Generation (RAG) system that enables AI-powered question answering over your documents with accurate citations.
+An AI-powered document assistant that enables intelligent question answering over your documents with accurate citations.

 ## Overview

-This project combines document processing, vector embeddings, and LLMs to provide precise answers to questions about uploaded documents.
+This project combines advanced document processing, smart search technology, and AI language models to provide precise answers to questions about your uploaded documents.
 It features a FastAPI backend and a modern interactive UI frontend.

 ## Features